 If you are interested in learning more about specific design recommendations for high pressure hydraulic swivels, Kalsi Engineering provides detailed resources.
 Refer to Chapter E2 of our rotary shaft seal handbook to discover more about hydraulic swivels and our swivel seal designs.

 For hydraulic swivels in the 1,000 psi (6.89 MPa) pressure range, consider the BDRP™ seal, which was designed to seal hydraulic pressure acting in either axial direction.
 This feature allows three seals to define two hydraulic circuits.
 Floating backup rings are not required in this pressure range.

 Contact Kalsi Engineering for More Information

 Kalsi Engineering, Inc. is a leader in engineering services for the petrochemical, aerospace, manufacturing, and mining industries, providing both engineering consulting services and high-quality rotary seal solutions.
 Our patented rotary seals are the result of pioneering research in hydrodynamic lubrication, while our experience in the engineering field makes us a valuable resource for any engineering application.

 Whether you’re interested in our product lines or you need a consultant for your next engineering project, Kalsi Engineering can help you find the best solution for your application, even if it isn’t one of our in-house products.
 Trust Kalsi Engineering for quality products and advice.

-Contact Kalsi Engineering today to learn more about our hydraulic swivel seals, and our design recommendations for high-pressure hydraulic swivels.
+Contact Kalsi Engineering today for a quote, or to learn more about our hydraulic swivel seals, and our design recommendations for high-pressure hydraulic swivels.